 Types and Causes of Pain for Cats

-There most common types of pain include:
+The most common types of pain include:

-Identifying what type of pain is only half the battle, however, as you’ll then need to determine the cause.
+Identifying what type of pain is only half the battle; however, you’ll then need to determine the cause.
 From there, you’ll have all you need to create an effective plan of action to address your cat’s pain and get them back to good health.
 Make an appointment with your vet ASAP to get your cat on the path to pain relief.

 Dental health plays a role here, too, as tooth decay and gum disease will likely cause your kitty discomfort that dissuades them from eating their meals.
 As if they needed any more reasons to boycott their food!

+Ill-fitting collars are another common yet overlooked problem, so be sure to check that you have an appropriately sized collar before resorting to more substantial pain relief measures.
 And try not to mention that they put on a little weight to make the collar tighter in the first place.
 They’re sensitive about their feline figures!

 Types of Pain Relief for Cats

-How to Give Your Cat Pain Relief
+How to Administer Pain Relief for Cats

 Your vet will provide explicit instructions regarding how to administer your cat’s medication, especially if they are prescribing medications that are considered controlled substances.